“It is not the ultimate achievement that makes you extraordinary; it is what you become on the way to that achievement that people celebrate.

 7. As a group, redesign your ways of thinking, speaking, acting and behaving.
 While we did this in many ways as a family, this happened best during our family meetings where everyone had opportunity and was encouraged to share their viewpoint and offer ideas and opinions.
 Each took turns leading.
 This brought about richness and views not possible when one person runs the show.

-As published nationally in Women’s Journals, October 2013
+As published nationally in my column Emotional Intelligence in the Women’s Journal, October 2013